Electron Interactions in Rashba Materials: Ferromagnetism

 Besides thermodynamic or transport measurements, one may detect Friedel oscillations of the electronic density, created by an impurity.
-Specifically, the emergence of the two Fermi momenta, \(k_{F_1}\) and \(k_{F_2}\), in the toroidal phase is reflected in a non-analytic behavior of a static charge susceptibility \( \chi(q) \) at points \(q = 2k_{F_1}\), \(q = 2k_{F_2}\), and \(q = k_{F_1} \pm k_{F_2}\).
+Specifically, the emergence of the two Fermi momenta, $k_{F_1}$ and $k_{F_2}$, in the toroidal phase is reflected in a non-analytic behavior of a static charge susceptibility $ \chi(q) $ at points $q = 2k_{F_1}$, $q = 2k_{F_2}$, and $q = k_{F_1} \pm k_{F_2}$.
 Consequently, the spatial profile of the Friedel oscillations contains the corresponding harmonics, which can be observed using STM\@.
 The reconstruction of the Fermi surface may be also visible in the periods of the Shubnikov-de Haas magnetoresistance oscillations~\cite{Zhou2021Oct}.
 Indeed, the oscillation periods are associated with the areas of extremal cross sections of the Fermi surface, which change abruptly at all FM transitions, considered above.
-Finaly, the more delicate probes such as ARPES or polarized neutron scattering can reveal information about the shape of the Fermi surface and a local magnetic moment.
+Finally, the more delicate probes such as spin-resolved angle-resolved photoemission spectroscopy (ARPES), polarized neutron scattering, or the state-of-the-art nano-SQUID magnetometers~\cite{Zeldov2022} can reveal information about the shape of the Fermi surface and a local magnetic moment.